swartchris8/swartchris8.github.io/_posts/2024-05-22-rag-for-a-medical-company.md

 ### Solution

-Example of the content of interactions
+Here's an example of the doctor interacting with the system:
 <br>
 <br>